Atos-FiwareOps/sla-dashboard/README.md

 PROVIDER when you have executed "python manage.py syncdb".

-You only need to create the users and the providers associated to the agreements and to assig the correct role (CONSUME and PROVIDER).
+You only need to create the users and the providers associated to the agreements and to assign the correct role (CONSUME and PROVIDER).

-In order to introduce them you have to connect to http://localhost:8000/admin and add the new users (with CONSUME or PROVIDER goups).
+In order to introduce them you have to connect to http://localhost:8000/admin and add the new users (with CONSUME or PROVIDER groups).

 # User guide